 As I progressed through the course’s additional Post-flop sections including: The Turn, The River, 3-Bet Pots, Blind Versus Blind, and Multi-way I noticed that while on the one hand the videos were getting tougher and tougher, their value kept rising At a certain point, I doubled back to review some of the pre-flop sections, so I could get a better understanding of ranges again.
 This certainly helped in terms of my processing the post-flop lessons.
 I even started getting more answers right on the quizzes.

 One thing I’d recommend: don’t implement a certain strategy in your game yet if you don’t fully understand the concept of why you should implement it in your game.

 Next-level Poker Instruction from a Next-level Player

 When I try to teach my girlfriend how to play poker, she sometimes says that I explain it in a way that is already too complicated for her.
-Taking the Pokercode course by Fedor finally made me truly understand what that means.
-I had a tough time keeping up with the course!
+Trying the Pokercode finally made me truly understand what that means.
+I had a tough time keeping up!
 That’s not to say that Fedor doesn’t explain things well, but rather that the material itself is just very dense and complex.
 Even so, I think I have tons to gain by taking the course.